RenerRanni/personal-blog/content/categories/_index.md

 ---
-title: Taxonomia Personalizada
+title: Categorias
 ---

-Aqui vão ficar notas por filtro de categorias.
-Personalizar e informar que é um filtro que encontra as notas de cada categoria...
+As categorias funcionam como colunas de conteúdo padronizado.
+A diferença entre as *Tags* é que as categorias tem maior consistência ao longo do tempo.

 ---